 We consider an identification-oriented communication model in which the decoder’s task deviates from the classical message reconstruction and instead centers on a binary decision problem: to determine, under appropriate reliability constraints, whether a prescribed target message was transmitted by the encoder.
 To this end, a coded communication is devised, thereby inducing a structured encoder-decoder interaction over $n$ realizations of the underlying channel law.
-We assume that the signal suffers $K$ degree of ISI memory and experiences an additive i.i.d Gaussian noise with zero mean and finite variance $\sigma_Z^2.$ The channel memory is characterized by a finite length sequence $\fh = (h_k)_{k=0}^{K-1}$ referred to as the channel impulse response (CIR) where $h_k \in \mathbb{R} \,, \forall k$ and $h_0h_{K-1} \neq 0.$ Let $X_t \in \mathbb{R}$ and $Y_t \in \mathbb{R}$ denote RVs modeling the sent and observed symbols at the transmitter and the receiver, respectively.
-The letter-wise channel input-output relation reads
+We assume that the signal suffers $K$ degrees of ISI memory and experiences an additive i.i.d.
+Gaussian noise.
+The channel memory is characterized by a finite-length sequence $\fh = (h_k)_{k=0}^{K-1}$ referred to as the CIR where $h_k \in \mathbb{R} \,, \forall k$ and $h_0h_{K-1} \neq 0.$ In the sequel, $\bG$ denotes the DTGC-ISI characterized by the CIR $\fh.$ Let $X_t \in \mathbb{R}$ and $Y_t \in \mathbb{R}$ denote RVs modeling the sent and observed symbols at the transmitter and the receiver, respectively.
+Then, the letter-wise channel input-output relation reads